Spread of the corona virus in South AfricaCurrently: 31.9 new infections per day per 100,000 inhabitants

-The inhabitants of South Africa are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By September 19th, 2020, 659656 infected persons and 15940 deaths have been reported in the country.
-The first confirmed infections were reported on March 5th, 2020, which is the date of the official notification.
+By January 11th, 2021, 1231597 infected persons and 33163 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on July 24th with 13,944 new infected persons.

 Mortality rate of infected persons